-Connect to the USB plug of the joystick to a USB port on your management computer.
-Supported by the plug-in in the main page (Microsoft's DirectX), once the plug-in in the main page is loaded, it will automatically detect if there is any joystick on the computer.
+Connect a joystick to a USB port on your management computer.
+Supported by the plug-in (Microsoft's DirectX), once the plug-in for the web console is loaded, it will automatically detect if there is any joystick on the computer.
 The joystick should work properly without installing any other driver or software.